 "Everything worth doing has a price.
 Sometimes that is life," Dumbledore said.
 "Though I sincerely hope that none of you face such choices for many years, if at all."
 He smiled.
 "It is nice to see Muggles being toasted and ranked alongside wizards.
 Very nice indeed.
-Twenty five points to Gryffindor, I think, ten for Mister Potter's statement on the nature of sacrifice and another ten for Mister Longbottom for being brave enough to ask such a question in the House of the Brave.
+Twenty five points to Gryffindor, I think, ten for Mister Potter's statement on the nature of sacrifice and another fifteen for Mister Longbottom for being brave enough to ask such a question in the House of the Brave.
 Enjoy your lunch."

 With that, he walked off, his stride long and sure for a man as old as he.
 Hermione turned to Harry in amazement.
 "You got us points!"

 "Always the tone of surprise."

 Meanwhile, Thor and Loki were training in the SHIELD gym, the matter of the room decoration having been resolved.
 Tony was planning to build a hard light projecting training room, nicknamed 'Project Danger Room', but that project was mostly on the backburner.
 For now, SHIELD had training devices specifically designed for superhumans, largely using Thor's strength and Loki's magic as durability benchmarks, so for now, the two gods generally trained there, and when they trained in earnest, generally trained against each other, so they had no fear of killing their training partner if they did not hold back very, very carefully.